-- The applicant is not able to articulate their role in the identification process of students with disabilities or indicates that they only identify specific categories of students. - The applicant does not link general education interventions or evaluations to the social, emotional, behavioral needs of students, and only focuses on academics. - The applicant views general education intervention processes as the "gateway" to accessing ESE services. - The applicant is unable to convey their responsibilities in the PS/RtI process or their obligation to initiate an evaluation for students with suspected disabilities.
+- The applicant is not able to articulate their role in the identification process of students with disabilities or indicate that they only identify specific categories of students. - The applicant does not link general education interventions or evaluations to the social, emotional, behavioral needs of students, and only focuses on academics. - The applicant views general education intervention processes as the "gateway" to accessing ESE services. - The applicant is unable to convey their responsibilities in the MTSS/RtI process or their obligation to initiate an evaluation for students with suspected disabilities. - The application's initial and reevaluation procedures do not align to statutory requirements per F.A.C.
+6A-6.0331(3)(g) and circumstances that require collaboration and involvement of the sponsor in the IEP planning process.